Sirvau/Rainydays_rebuild/README.md

 - Give insight about Rainydays as a company and how it started.
 - Display contact information.

-Technical aspects of the blog:
+Technical aspects of the website:

 - Responsive website.
 - Intuitive and easy to navigate on various devices.
 - Contact form on contact page.
-- Products with information fetched trough API and displayed on products site and product specific site.
+- Products with information fetched trough a WordPress API and displayed on products site and product specific site.

 ## Built With